Hava-Kantrowitz/spreadsheets/resources/README.txt

 By Victoria Bowen and Hava Kantrowitz

+HOMEWORK 7

+Our view code is based around a SpreadsheetView interface which was explained in the homework 6 portion of the read me.
+In this assignment, we added an additional editable view.
+With the addition of the editable view we also added methods to our interface and additional view classes which are explained below.

+SpreadsheetEditableView Class: Implements the SV interface for an editable gui view and contains
+                               a NoEditTable (from the SpreadsheetTable Class).

+AcceptActionListener Class: The action listener for the accept button of the editable view with the
+                            purpose of alerting the controller when the accept button is pressed.

+CellClickListener Class: The action listener added to the NoEditTable component of the editable view
+                         with the purpose of alerting the controller that a cell has been clicked.

+ClickedCellRenderer Class: A class to render the highlighted version of a cell.

+DeleteListener Class: The key listener for the delete button of the editable view with the
+                      purpose of alerting the controller when a cell should be deleted.

+JHighlightBox Class: A class to render a highlighted version of a cell.

+LoadListener Class: The action listener for when the load selection is chosen from the file menu
+                    with the purpose of alerting the controller that a new file should be loaded.

+NoEditTable Class: A class to represent a JTable that does not have the ability to edit the cells
+                   by double clicking on them.
+This is used in the SpreadsheetTable class.

+RevertActionListener Class: The action listener for the revert button of the editable view with the
+                            purpose of alerting the controller when the cell should be reverted.

+SaveListenerClass: The action listener for when the save selection is chosen from the file menu
+                   with the purpose of alerting the controller that the data should be saved.

+Our code also contains a controller which is located in the controller package.
+The controller portion of the code is centered around the Features interface to abstract the swing components out of the controller and keep them to the view.
+The way this works is the view has the listeners and when a listener that corresponds to a given feature is activated the feature is called in the controller.

+Features Interface: Contains the functionality that the spreadsheet controller must have.

+EditableSheetController: Implements the Features interface and implements the given methods to
+                         control to control the changes to the model and the view.

+With the implementation of cells with errors in the view we had to have some way to represent an error cell in the model so that the contents would be there but it could not be evaluated.
+Therefore, we added an additional cell type to the model called ErrorCell.

+ErrorCell class: Implements the cell interface and contains the feature of throwing an error
+                 when the cell is used in a function call.

+CHANGES BETWEEN HW6 AND HW7

+The only changes we made between homework 6 and homework 7, besides the new editable features, are the additions we made to the ViewInterface and the addition of the ErrorCell.
+We decided to add the methods used in the editable view to the view interface so that the view could be used more interchangeably.
+The methods are phrased such that they can be applied to any of the three views.
+However, the only view that they a needed in is the editable view (besides the render method).

 HOMEWORK 6

 Our view code is based around a SpreadsheetView interface, which allows us to implement multiple